-The solution can operate at room temperature, so no tank heater is required usually.
-If operating in a particularly cold room then a tank heater can be added to be sure that low temperature will not affect plating.
+The solution has been designed to operate best between 20 and 50 degrees C. The heater supplied is automatically controlled to maintain this temperature.
 Top up losses of solution with clean water and drain and filter as required to remove sediment which may build up in use.
 When not in use the solution must be stored in a sealed plastic or polythene container, clearly marked as to its contents.